Serena Williams ousted in U.S. Open semifinal by Victoria Azarenka

-Serena Williams‘ latest bid for a record-tying 24th Grand Slam singles title was derailed by fellow mom Victoria Azarenka and, perhaps partially, a left foot or ankle injury in the U.S. Open semifinals.
+Serena Williams‘ latest bid for a record-tying 24th Grand Slam singles title was derailed by fellow mom Victoria Azarenka.

-Azarenka prevailed 1-6, 6-3, 6-3, overcoming her rival from an era ago after Williams took a medical timeout early in the third set.
+Azarenka prevailed 1-6, 6-3, 6-3, overcoming her rival from an era ago after Williams took a medical timeout early in the third set with a left Achilles injury.
 Williams played her most dominant tennis of the summer in the first set before Azarenka flipped the script in the second and kept pushing through the finish.

+“I started really strong.
+Then she just kept fighting,” Williams said.
+“She just changed and started playing better and better.
+Maybe I took a little too much off the gas pedal at some point.”

 Williams suffered the injury while serving and down 1-0 in the third set.
 She limped, went to her chair and had her always heavily wrapped foot and ankle worked on and rewrapped.